sprocketaudio/Create-Aeronautics-Automated-Logistics/README.md

 ## Disclaimer

-This is an unofficial Create Aeronautics addon and is not affiliated with or endorsed by the Create or Create Aeronautics teams.
+This is an unofficial Create Aeronautics add-on and is not affiliated with, endorsed by, or officially supported by the Create or Create Aeronautics teams.

-Some UI elements are styled to match Create's schedule interface.
-Create and Create Aeronautics belong to their respective authors.
+Some UI elements are styled to match Create’s schedule interface.
+Create, Create Aeronautics, and related projects belong to their respective authors.

-Requires Create Aeronautics and Create.
+Requires Create and Create Aeronautics.

+See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) for third-party notices, credits, and compatibility information.